 These shoes don't mix with water well, but that's not what they're intended to do.

 Several of our testers have had Merrell shoes and boots that last a long time.
 The quality is there.
 The Ventilators can withstand a lot of trail abuse, and with a bit of care, should last you hundreds of miles.
 The leather overlays protect the breathable mesh in the upper from wearing through, and the outsole showed no signs of wear following our testing period.
 It is more robust than the slightly less durable Vasque Juxt, its most obvious competitor among the shoes reviewed.
 One complaint, though, is that the seams in the forefoot are not double-stiched, which is what we prefer in high flex areas.

 The Ventilator is great for warm-weather day hikes.
 Unless the hiking gets super rugged, extends to multiple days, or encounters wet conditions, this shoe performs well.

-Hiking shoes can cost a pretty penny, with the most expensive shoes in this review costing $185.
+Hiking shoes can cost a pretty penny, with some costing up to $200.
 Therefore, we're stoked this dutiful performer costs $100.
 For $10 more, though, you can hit the trails with the Vasque Juxt, a superior hiking shoe in many ways.
 This shoe brings solid value to the table but is edged out by some of its competition.